bluebillywig/skin-tutorial/part-1/article.md

 this.api.on('durationchange', $.proxy(this.onDurationChange, this));
 [/javascript]

-In our onDurationChange event, we get the duration and print it into the desired element.
+In our onDurationChange event handler, we get the duration and print it into the desired element.
 Since the duration is returned in seconds, we need a function to convert it to something that is formatted.
 We can insert the formatted string into the element.

 `player.js`